laiyutong/picoCTF_2019_writeup/Reverse Engineering/vault-door-3/README.md

 (16,32,2)                                        4   r   m   4   u   1   b   8
 (31,16,-2)                                         g   4   _   _   _   f   3   0
 </pre>
+You can get the flag by sorting the string！

 <h2>Flag</h2>
 <code>picoCTF{jU5t_a_s1mpl3_an4gr4m_4_u_1fb380}</code>